webguru103/smooch-docs/source/rest/index.md

 That secret is available in the response to the POST request used to generate the webhook, or through a GET request to the webhook route.

-# App User
+# App User <beta/>

 The app user object represents an end user using your app.
 The app user document contains basic profile information such as `givenName`, `surname`, and `email`, as well as any custom user properties you choose to configure.

 The `/v1/appusers` path gives you APIs that can be used to update the user's properties, retrieve conversation history, post a message, and track app user events.

-## userId
+### userId

 App users may be created with an optional `userId` parameter.
 This is a unique identifier that is chosen by the API consumer and it can be used to synchronize a single conversation across multiple devices.
+To understand how this works, see the section covering [users on multiple devices](/#users-on-multiple-devices).

 <aside class="notice">
 If a userId has been specified for a given app user, it can be used in place of the appUserId in any `/v1/appusers/` API path.